stonemjs/docs/src/docs/architecture/adapter.md

     style J stroke-width:4px,fill:#FFFFFF
 ```

 These hooks belong to the **Integration Dimension** of the Continuum Architecture.
 They do not affect your application logic directly, but instead provide a clean mechanism to tap into low-level system behavior.
-They're useful for logging, metrics, debugging, diagnostics, and graceful shutdowns — all without polluting your core system logic.
+They're useful for logging, metrics, debugging, diagnostics, and graceful shutdowns, all without polluting your core system logic.

 There are two types of integration hooks:
-- **Global hooks** — triggered during lifecycle events like startup or shutdown.
+- **Global hooks**, triggered during lifecycle events like startup or shutdown.
-- **Per-intention hooks** — triggered during adapter-level processing, such as when building events, running middleware, or handling adapter-level errors.
+- **Per-intention hooks**, triggered during adapter-level processing, such as when building events, running middleware, or handling adapter-level errors.

 ### Available Integration Hooks